Gloria-21/weird_and_wonderful/README.md

 * As a new user I want to be able to create a new account and be part of Weird and Wonderful
 * As a new user I want information of how the action works and upcoming auctions
-* As a member of Weird and Wonderful I want to bid on lots that are interesting for me
 * As a seller I want to create a lot to resell my items
 * As a seller I want to be able to edit and delete my lot as well as see my bids